 The objective of the project is to raise awareness of the amazing beauty of Leeds which we take for granted every day.
 Creative producer Matt Gardner explains: “By making people socially and digitally engage with the environment around them, more people can appreciate just how lucky we are to live in a rich city such as Leeds.”

 The event organiser Amanda Kouwenhoven has achieved the almost impossible task of getting private landlords, businesses and Leeds City Council to come together in a celebration of the history of the rich history of Leeds for the digital generation.
 “Since I moved to Leeds from Australia I have been in awe of the beautiful buildings and history of Leeds.”… “Working in the Digital Industry it only seemed apt that we held an event to celebrate both the history and the digital industry which has blossomed in Leeds.”

 This is certainly an ambitious event; the technologies being used for the event on Sunday 20th November have never been used for this purpose before.
 Each task has been custom coded by Rick Harrison, the team’s developer, to allow maximum flexibility for the narrative of the event.

 If you are free this Sunday and would like to get involved there are still one or two tickets available if you’re quick.
 Visit the website for more details.

 Not surprisingly all the members of this one off event are so grateful to everyone that has helped support the event, both in resources and in giving their precious time.
-Amanda “We would like to thank our event sponsors Blueclaw and Network Marketing Jobs Leeds for all their support, hopefully next Sunday will be a very special
+Amanda “We would like to thank our event sponsors Network Marketing Jobs Leeds for all their support, hopefully next Sunday will be a very special